xml94/SCIT/README.md

 sh scripts_tomato/fids.sh
 ```
 You can change the values in scripts_tomato/fids.sh and scripts_tomato/compute_fid.sh

+## Pretrained model
+Our pretrained model can be downloaded in [Google Driver](https://drive.google.com/file/d/1MTLWWgIxOiUda_fmGnXOecuK0Vu_UU09/view?usp=sharing).
+But be careful that we just train our model in our dataset.
+If the distribution in your dataset is far from ours, the translated images may be not good.
+In this case, it is better to retrain your own model in yourself dataset.

 ## Others
 If you have other questions, beyond of codes and even your projects, please fell free to contact with me with by email.